Java Clean Architecture Masterclass

 }

-2. Configure Stove (runs once before all tests)
+2. Configure Stove (runs once before the e2e suite)

 class StoveConfig : AbstractProjectConfig() {